tudelft-cda-lab/FlexFringe/README.md

 flexfringe (formerly DFASAT), a flexible state-merging framework written in C++.

+## For this branch specifically ##

+This branch represents the publication "Learning state machines via efficient hashing of future traces", see https://arxiv.org/abs/2207.01516.

+The experiments can be run via the 'perplexity_eval.sh' shell-script from a Linux command line.
+Only the ini-file in the first line has to be changed to switch from Alergia to CMS and back.
+It will produce a file called 'perplexities.txt', which can then be plotted by the 'plot_results.py' python script.
+The scrip can take multiple '.txt' files as produced by the shell script as well.

 ## What this repositor contains ##

 This repository contains the latest release version of flexfringe.